FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st may 2018.md

 stated that the product used was Ecoflex, which causes minimum disruption to the public, is

-environmentally friendly and is the most economical footpath repair.--- 4
+environmentally friendly and is the most economical footpath repair.
+---
+4

 **(c)**